MikeKSmith/The_Lazy_Producer/docs/007-Tools-Modulators.md

 <img src="./images/Chaotic_LFOs.png" width="100%" />

-## MIDI Envelope
+## Envelope MIDI

-The MIDI Envelope device provides an envelope (shock!) that can then trigger any parameter in Ableton Live.
+The [Envelope MIDI device](https://www.ableton.com/en/live-manual/11/max-for-live-devices/#envelope-midi) provides an envelope (shock!) that can then trigger any parameter in Ableton Live.
+Any time the channel receives a MIDI note, the envelope is triggered.
 This envelope can operate free of the tempo, with attack, decay, sustain and release in milliseconds, or it can be synced to the tempo.
 The envelope can also loop if required.
 The attack, decay and release rates can be linear (when set to 0%) or curved.

 This allows modular synthesis like control over all kinds of parameters in Live where an incoming MIDI event can trigger changes in ***anything***.